 Water is drawn out of all four tanks in a manner that causes their level to fall equally through all tanks.
 A small percentage of the seawater is sent to the Environmental Protection Agency’s (EPA) seawater laboratory next door to the reservoir without receiving any further filtering.
 This seawater is referred to as raw seawater.
 It is pumped to the EPA through one of two 15 horsepower pumps.
 One of two 25 horsepower pumps pushes water through our Neptune Benson sand filters and on to the rest of the campus serving OSU, NOAA, EPA, USDA, and ODF&W with seawater that is filtered to 50 microns.

 After the seawater has been filtered it is carried over to the main campus in eight-inch schedule 80 PVC pipes and is distributed into smaller lines to the Research Support Facility, the Visitor Center, the Education Wing, ODFW, and other buildings.
 Before entering the Disease Wing, the seawater is exposed to ultraviolet light to sterilize it.
 This water is considered to be pathogen-free seawater and is referred to as “P” water.

-Seawater from ODF&W, HMSC’s Visitor Center, the East Wing, and the West Wing combine to a single outfall that enters Yaquina Bay in the cove near the ship support dock.
-Seawater from the HMSC Education Wing flows through a trough along the road near the library, flowing into a small creek that enters the mudflat area to the south of HMSC.
-Water from all NOAA buildings and the EPA buildings flow into a common channel that enters the Bay on the east side of the seawater dock at HMSC.
+Seawater from ODF&W, Hatfield’s Visitor Center, the East Wing, and the West Wing combine to a single outfall that enters Yaquina Bay in the cove near the ship support dock.
+Seawater from the Hatfield Education Wing flows through a trough along the road near the library, flowing into a small creek that enters the mudflat area to the south of the Hatfield campus.
+Water from all NOAA buildings and the EPA buildings flow into a common channel that enters the Bay on the east side of the seawater dock at Hatfield.